donbright/j92/README.md

 The dependency count for examples can be high.

-# Design of number type
+# Design of Geometry objects (Point, Edge, Face, Polyhedron)

 The code is based on a special way of imagining the numbers that are the coordinates of a Point in Space.